TheRenegadeCoder/sample-programs-website/docs/projects/game-of-life/typescript/index.md

 {% endraw %}

-Game Of Life in Typescript was written by:
+[Game Of Life](https://sampleprograms.io/projects/game-of-life) in [Typescript](https://sampleprograms.io/languages/typescript) was written by:

 - Juan F Gonzalez

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Aug 05 2018 14:39:08.
 The solution was first committed on Aug 04 2018 17:45:04.
 As a result, documentation below may be outdated.